vetriselvan1187/codesearch/README.md

 # codesearch

 	codeasearch tool to search redis repository source code.
-API is exposed to search based on keyword which could be in the function name or parameter jetty is used as container to server http request. it is configured in pom.xml with dependencies.
+API is exposed to search based on keyword which could be in the function name or parameter jetty is used as container to serve http request. it is configured in pom.xml with dependencies.

 	How to Start:
-		Unzip the repo or Clone the repo from github. set the Redis Source code Directory Path in the codesearch.properties. then run
+		Unzip the Source Code or Clone the Source from github. set the Redis Source code Directory Path in the codesearch.properties. then run
 		mvn jetty:run

 # prerequisites
 	1. JDK1.8
 	2. Maven